All Episodes

 So as an intelligence officer and a member of Congress, let me be very clear about what we know, and I'll speak to that first.

-What we know is a drone uh of that size, and it's been reported that some of these may have been the size of an SUV, maybe uh even up to the size of a bus.
+What we know is a drone of that size, and it's been reported that some of these may have been the size of an SUV, maybe even up to the size of a bus.

-But any platform that size, whether it's hovering, whether it's a fixed wing, which would mean like our version of a predator drone, would be able to carry a payload as we've seen just in U.S. operations over the Middle East, a hellfire type of weapon, if that were to be included.
+But any platform that size, whether it's hovering, whether it's a fixed wing, which would mean like our version of a Predator drone, would be able to carry a payload, as we've seen just in U.S. operations over the Middle East, a Hellfire type of weapon, if that were to be included.

-This is also at a minimum a flight hazard.
+This is also, at a minimum, a flight hazard.

 You're supposed to have an FAA license to be able to pilot a non-hobbyist drone, which is what the Homeland Security Department has told us.